alighorbani1381/alighorbani1381/README.md

-## Hi Guys 👋
+## Hi Guys 👋😎
-What Have You done for open source community today?
+what's up guys!

+Are you great or no?

+you can read this page to know me better

 ## About Me 👨‍💻
 I'm Ali Ghorbani, BackEnd developer with about 2 years of experience.
 <br>
-I use PHP and Laravel Freamwork, Livewire, Javascript and Sometimes I Use the my skils to handel frontEnd you can call me Full Stack Developer :)
+I use PHP and Laravel Framework, Livewire, Javascript and Sometimes I Use the my skils to handel FrontEnd in Projects You can call Me Full Stack Developer :) but I don't say it
 <br>

-## Languages and Detail
+## Languages and Skils 🤹‍

-Write this part in another Time
+### BackEnd 🔧
+- PHP
+- Laravel
+- Livewire
+- API (Restful api)

+### FrontEnd 🎨
+- HTML
+- CSS
+- Bootstrap
+- Javascript
+- jQuery

+### Tools 🧪
+- VScode
+- Vim
+- Composer
+- PHPUnit

+### AnotherSkils 🗂
+- Linux
+- WebScraping
+- Teaching
+- Telegram Bot Development

 ## I'm ready for remote projects
 - 📫 How to reach me: